Francesca-Corrao/Assignment1/README.md

 ```

 ### go_gold() ###
-function to get distance, orientation and code of the closest gold token, go to it and once it is there release the silver token it grabbed before.
+function that get distance, orientation and code of the closest gold token, drive and turn to go to it and once it is there release the silver token it grabbed before and add the code of the gold token to the list of already taken gold token.

 ```python
 	while haven't go to every gold token (list of gold token has less then 6 elements):